Dublin’s Oktoberfest cancelled due to insurance ‘claim culture’

 Barmaids Greta Brodersen and Julika Busch at Dublin’s Oktoberfest in 2017.
 Photograph: Nick Bradshaw

-The popular Oktoberfest festival, which has taken place in Dublin’s docklands for the past ten years, has been cancelled this year due to “unprecedented increases” in the event’s insurance premium, organisers have said.
+The popular Oktoberfest festival that has taken place in Dublin’s docklands for the past 10 years has been cancelled this year due to “unprecedented increases” in the event’s insurance premium, organisers have said.

-More than 120,000 people visited the three week event last year.
+More than 120,000 people visited the three-week event last year.
 It involves a marquee similar to that of the Bavarian Oktoberfest, which is held in Munich each year.
-It has been running for more than 200 years and attracts six million people each year.
+The German festival has been running for more than 200 years and attracts six million people each year.

-The Dublin-based Oktoberfest on Georges Dock last year involved authentic Bavarian beer, music and dancing.
-German speciality food producers, traders, and dozens of Munich barmaids travelled to Dublin to take part in the event.
+The Dublin-based Oktoberfest on George’s Dock last year involved Bavarian beer, music and dancing.
+German speciality food producers, traders and dozens of Munich barmaids travelled to Dublin to take part in the event.

-However, the event’s organisers said on Wednesday that this year’s event will not go ahead due to the “claim culture” that has developed in the Republic.
+However, the event’s organisers said on Wednesday that this year’s event would not go ahead due to the “claim culture” in the Republic.
 “It is with much disappointment that we make this announcement,” they said.

 “In Germany we are not used to the claim culture that has developed in Ireland and therefore we have decided to take a break this year.